Last Updated on June 19, 2021 by Grow with Bovees

 So, it is recommended that you place the rice in the middle of the hot compost pile.
 This helps to kill any harmful bacteria and other pathogens.

 Also, pests avoid hot compost heaps and as the compost pile begins cooling down, all the food materials are decomposed.
-However, hot composting needs proper maintenance and can be rather difficult if you’re an amateur composter.
+However, hot composting needs proper maintenance and a few composting tools, and can be rather difficult if you’re an amateur composter.

 Using a Pest-Proof Compost Bin